RitikPatni/Front-End-Web-Development-Resources/README.md

 ## Cheatsheets

--[Devhints] (https://devhints.io/) - a modest collection of cheatsheets for multiple programming languages. ![Free] **[⬆ back to top](#table-of-contents)**
+- [Devhints] (https://devhints.io/) - a modest collection of cheatsheets for multiple programming languages. ![Free]

+**[⬆ back to top](#table-of-contents)**